llam36/Connection4Companion/README.md

     - **Note:** These endpoints must implement pagination -- ideally using the document IDs or some other property that has natural ordering (i.e. take a look at approach 2 in this [article](https://www.codementor.io/@arpitbhayani/fast-and-efficient-pagination-in-mongodb-9095flbqr))
 - (9) We want to create a resuable middleware function that takes in an `allowedMethods` array of strings i.e. `['POST', 'GET', 'DELETE']` and a `method` string with the current method being used in the request.
 This function should check if `method` is in `allowedMethods`
 	- Response
-		- **Status 400**: If the request `method` is not is not in `allowedMethods`
+		- **Status 400**: If the request `method` is not in `allowedMethods`
 		- **return NextResponse.next()** - let the request through

 ## Level 3: Hard
 - (10) We want to add user authentication.
 In the user creation endpoint (1), add code that allows a password to be accepted.
-Encrypt this password using an encryption library (we reccommend using [bcrypt](https://www.npmjs.com/package/bcrypt)) and save it in the database under the user's password field
+Encrypt this password using an encryption library (we recommend using [bcrypt](https://www.npmjs.com/package/bcrypt)) and save it in the database under the user's password field
 - (11) Create a POST endpoint at `/api/user/login` that accepts an email and password and tests whether the password is valid for the given email.
     - Response:
         - **Status 200 (Success):** If the email/password combo is valid